Introduction

 Everyone gets overwhelmed from time to time.
 What is important is how you deal with being overwhelmed.

-6. Can you tell us about your previous experience on how you dealt with a difficult customer or client?
+6. Can you tell us about your previous experience dealing with a demanding customer or client?

 Behavioral Interview Questions for Managers